-- \ Requirement applies to Outline Development Plans for Areas C, D & E (where there is no astrix, requirement only applies to Area C) - (ii) Commercial activities within Activity Area C with a gross floor area greater than 500 m2 per retail outlet, with the Council's discretion restricted to those matters listed under Rule 12.19.3.2(i) and, in addition, the following matters: - Whether the car parking areas associated with the activity will have an adverse effect on the visual amenity of the streetscape or the surrounding area and whether there will be an adverse effect on connectivity and walk-ability as a result of the car parking. - (iii) Commercial buildings within Activity Area C with a gross floor area less than 500 m per retail outlet, with the Council's discretion restricted to those matters listed under Rule 12.17.3.2 (i), and, in addition, the following matters: - Visibility of the building from the State Highway, public places and streets within the Zone. - · Location, form, and design of the building; - Effects of a building on background vistas of outstanding natural landscapes;
+(ii) Commercial activities within Activity Area C with a gross floor area greater than 500 m2 per retail outlet, with the Council's discretion restricted to those matters listed under Rule 12.17.3.2(i) and, in addition, the following matters:

-- · Car-parking and loading areas. - The provision for minimum car-parking provision, and parking control mechanisms - (iv) For buildings that are listed as Limited Discretionary Activities in Table 1, the Council's discretion is restricted to the matters listed in Rule 12.17.3.2(i) and the following additional matters: - Visibility of the building from the state highway, public places and streets within the Zone. - Location, form, design and landscaping of the building; - Effects of a building on background vistas of outstanding natural landscapes; - Whether the site of the building and any areas of car parking and open space visible from the highway are appropriately landscaped; - Street Network and block size, connectivity and scale of an area, from a pedestrian and vehicle perspective. - (v) Any new buildings or activities within Activity Areas E and D otherwise listed in Table 1 at Rule 12.17.3.6 as Permitted or Controlled but which are located within 30 metres of Activity Area F or are located within 30 metres of the eastern access arterial road boundary; with the Council's discretion restricted to the following matters: - The effects of the building and activities on the streetscape of the eastern access arterial road. - (vi) Any road that connects to the State Highway in respect of: - All-Potential traffic effects on the State Highway; - The design and location of connection to the State Highway;
+- Whether the car parking areas associated with the activity will have an adverse effect on the visual amenity of the streetscape or the surrounding area and whether there will be an adverse effect on connectivity and walk-ability as a result of the car parking. - (iii) Commercial buildings within Activity Area C with a gross floor area less than 500 m2 per retail outlet, with the Council's discretion restricted to those matters listed under Rule 12.17.3.2 (i), and, in addition, the following matters: - Visibility of the building from the State Highway, public places and streets within the Zone. - Location, form, and design of the building; - Effects of a building on background vistas of outstanding natural landscapes; - Car-parking and loading areas. - The provision for minimum car-parking provision, and parking control mechanisms - (iv) For buildings that are listed as Limited Discretionary Activities in Table 1, the Council's discretion is restricted to the matters listed in Rule 12.17.3.2(i) and the following additional matters: - Visibility of the building from the state highway, public places and streets within the Zone. - Location, form, and design of the building; - Effects of a building on background vistas of outstanding natural landscapes;

-- The construction of road works including those on the State Highway. - (vii) All buildings requiring limited discretionary activity resource consents must will be reviewed by the Queenstown lakes District Council's Urbna Design Panel accompanied by a statement from the Urban Design Panel evaluating the application.
-The Design Review Board shall consist of a panel of at least four members.
-Urban Design Panel shall be convened by Council in accordance with QLDC's Urban Design Panel Terms of Reference.
-Applicants are advised to seek a review early in the design process and prior to lodgement. - (viii) Any activity which is not listed as a Non-Complying or Prohibited Activity and complies with all the Zone Standards but does not comply with one or more of the Site Standards shall be a Discretionary Activity with the Council's discretion restricted to that matters contained in that Site Standard
+- Whether the site of the building and any areas of car parking and open space visible from the highway are appropriately landscaped; - Street Network and block size, connectivity and scale of an area, from a pedestrian and vehicle perspective. - (v) Any new buildings or activities within Activity Areas E and D otherwise listed in Table 1 at Rule 12.17.3.6 as Permitted or Controlled but which are located within 30 metres of Activity Area F or are located within 30 metres of the eastern access arterial road boundary; with the Council's discretion restricted to the following matters: - The effects of the building and activities on the streetscape of the eastern access arterial road. - (vi) Any road that connects to the State Highway in respect of: - All traffic effects on the State Highway; - The design and location of connection to the State Highway; - The construction of road works including those on the State Highway. - (vii) All buildings requiring limited discretionary activity resource consents must be accompanied by a statement from the Urban Design Panel evaluating the application.
+The Design Review Board shall consist of a panel of at least four members. - (viii) Any activity which is not listed as a Non-Complying or Prohibited Activity and complies with all the Zone Standards but does not comply with one or more of the Site Standards shall be a Discretionary Activity with the Council's discretion restricted to that matters contained in that Site Standard